 What Assessments Will Be Used in My Child’s Evaluation?

-There should be a meeting (before evaluations are conducted) at which the educational team determines which specific assessment tools will be helpful in understanding how and why your child demonstrates the difficulties he/she does at school.
-The educational team may use assessments that measure cognition, academics, social-emotional domains, and those relevant to related services (OT, PT, and SLP).
-The school psychologist, social worker, classroom teacher, and/or speech pathologist are some of the educational professionals who conduct educational assessments.
-An audiologist may complete hearing tests, and the classroom teacher will give input about your child’s academic progress and classroom behavior.
+Typically, a meeting takes place before evaluations are conducted, at which the educational team determines which assessment tools will be helpful in understanding how and why a child demonstrates the difficulties they do at school.
+Such a meeting is not required; however, Prior Written Notice (PWN) about any requests for evaluations or changes to your child’s IEP must be given.
+Parents must give informed written consent before the school district conducts any assessments.
+The educational team may use assessments that measure cognition, academics, social-emotional domains, and areas relevant to related services (occupational therapy [OT], physical therapy [PT], and speech-language pathology [SLP]).
+The school psychologist, social worker, classroom teacher, and/or SLP are some of the educational professionals who conduct educational assessments.
+In addition, an audiologist may complete hearing tests, and the classroom teacher will give input about your child’s academic progress and classroom behavior.

 You will provide input to each specialist throughout the process.
 Then, one person on the evaluation team will coordinate all the information and the team will meet to make recommendations to the IEP team.
 Some school districts will include evaluations that have been conducted by outside sources (e.g., if you’ve already had a diagnostic team conduct a cognitive assessment and an autism diagnostic evaluation).
 You should always feel comfortable asking the team questions about different assessment tools, how they will be conducted and what the results will mean for their child.
 If you have heard of an assessment that you think would be helpful to your child and the team, ask the team about that assessment.